alexlangberg/node-goldwasher/README.md

 <goldwasher>
 ```

-It works by passing it the targets (html tags) from which the text should be extracted, along with either pure HTML as a string (e.g. from [request](https://www.npmjs.org/package/request)) or a [cheerio](https://www.npmjs.org/package/cheerio) object.
+It works by passing it either pure HTML as a string (e.g. from [request](https://www.npmjs.org/package/request)) or a [cheerio](https://www.npmjs.org/package/cheerio) object, usually along with a [cheerio](https://www.npmjs.org/package/cheerio) (jQuery) selector (html tags) from which the text should be extracted, along with other options.
 It will then return an array of nuggets (objects) of information - one per recognized tag.
 For each nugget, it will try to:

 1. Get the text of the tag and sanitize it, e.g. remove newlines.
 2. Optionally discard the nugget, if it matches an array of stop texts.